Somali–Portuguese conflicts: Berbera raid, 1550

 In February 1550, the Portuguese governor of India Jorge Cabral dispatched Gonçalo Vaz de Távora to the Red Sea with four oarships to gather information regarding the Ottomans and the Portuguese in Ethiopia.
 Távora reached Massawa and on his way back attacked Berbera, whose inhabitants hurriedly evacuated the city as soon as they sighted the Portuguese ships.
 The houses were then sacked and torched.

 Through a number of prisoners captured at Berbera the Portuguese learnt that the Ottomans were preparing a campaign, but the objective of which was unknown.
 A number of tradeships were then captured along the coast.
 Távora reached Goa on May 17, 1550.

-1585-1589 revolt in South East Africa
+1586-1589 Revolt in Southeast Africa

-In 1585, the Turkish privateer Mir Ali Beg sailed to Southeastern Africa and convinced the cities on the Swahili coast to declare their allegiance to the Ottoman Empire and revolt against Portuguese suzerainty in the region.
-Mogadishu and Barawa joined the revolt and supplied Mir Ali Beg with men and ships.
-He later erected a stronghold in Mombasa and extracted tribute from the cities nearby, but two punitive Portuguese campaigns dispatched by Tomé de Souza Coutinho in 1589, reestablished Portuguese authority along the coast.
+In 1586, the Turkish privateer Mir Ali Beg sailed to Southern East Africa and convinced the cities on the swahili coast to declare their allegiance to the Ottoman Empire and revolt against Portuguese suzerainty in region.
+Mogadishu and Barawa joined the Southern East African revolt and supplied Mir Ali Beg with men and ships.
+He later erected a stronghold in Mombasa and extracted tribute from the cities but two punitive Portuguese campaigns dispatched from Goa in 1587 and 1589 however reestablished Portuguese authority along the Southern east African coast for decades to come.

-The Portuguese armada managed to recapture the lost coastal cities and punished its vassal states, but refrained from attacking Mogadishu, thus preserving the city's autonomy on the Indian Ocean.
-Mir Ali Beg was apprehended and taken to Lisbon.
-The Ottoman Empire continued to serve as an economic partner.
-Throughout the 16th and 17th centuries, Mogadishu consistently resisted Portuguese dominance by adopting a new coinage modelled on the Ottoman system, asserting economic independence from Portuguese influence.